PrernaSingh01/JavaScript_Learning/README.md

 <hr>

+#Day27 of #100DaysOfCode is in the books! 📚✅ Explored the Math object, worked on a date and time project, and mastered the onclick event.
+Feeling accomplished and motivated to keep pushing my coding skills further.
+Exciting times ahead! 🚀💻

 #Day21 of #100DaysOfCode: Making progress in my JavaScript journey!🚀 <br>
 Delved into arrays and their powerful capabilities.
 Also conquered some challenging coding questions along the way.
 Feeling excited and ready to take on more. <br>